 1. Turn both the hot and cold water supplies on.
 Open an outlet, preferably a sink or basin faucet rather than a shower.
 To calibrate, let water run for 2 minutes and measure the outlet temperature with a thermometer.
-Adjust the green cap counter clockwise to increase and clockwise to decrease temperature, as shown in the following image.
+Adjust the green cap counter clockwise to increase and clockwise to decrease temperature, as shown below.